Syracuse Workers’ Compensation Attorney

 - You sought unnecessary treatment or treatment from an unapproved medical provider.

-- You did not seek medical treatment for your injury.
+- You did not seek medical care or treatment for your injury.

 - Your employer is disputing your claim.